I had the privilege of working on Pearl Quest, an exciting Dark Ride project for China's Wanda Group.

 Great care was devoted to the sancta sanctorum of the palace, the richly decorated canopy holding the magical artefact, closely guarded by the dragon.
 This is where the wealth and splendour of the palace reach their apex.
 Gold, crystal and jade are everywhere, creating a dazzling spectacle of sparkling lights and reflections.
 The canopy's platform gracefully unflods like a golden flower.
 The four dragons at its corners and the giant onyx stones help to draw the viewers' eyes towards the floating globe in the center.

 As is often the case with our work, the design process was nothing less than holistic, ranging from outlining the overall palace layout down to sketching the doors and lanterns of the interior.

-We designed grand halls and small chambers, large courtyards and long corridors connecting the vast complex, and all these places are held together by one common language drawing inspiration from marine life and underwater motifs.
+I designed grand halls and small chambers, large courtyards and long corridors connecting the vast complex, and all these places are held together by one common language drawing inspiration from marine life and underwater motifs.

 Hallways are lit by dozens of anglerfishes hanging from the walls while elegant doors in the shape of spiral shells open up to the bewildered visitor.

 Shoals of fish gracefully cross the water all around us, inflating depth into the environment and causing the blue light of this underwater realm to scatter and reflect.

 Designing this immersive world for a dark ride has been a wildly enriching experience.
 Aware that ride guests are free to continually take an almost 360 look at their surroundings, I was inspired to go beyond the limitations of a

 camera-centric perspective and embrace a level of immersion rarely seen in similar entertainment projects.

 The design process had to adapt to a 4D experience that fosters a significant level of interaction between the

 ride-goers and the digital environment.
 Particular attention has also been devoted to merging the digital world we created and the ride's physical space in Qingdao by the wise use of set dressing and additional media features.